projectoriented/genome-analysis/README.md

 | Whole Genome Sequence | SRA | Assemble the PacBio record and correct with the Illumina record. |
 | Annotation for *Durio Zibethinus* | NCBI Genome | GCF_002303985.1 |

+*Durio z.* has a total genome length of 715.23 megabases.
+The PacBio and Illumina SRA records are 27.4Gb and 83.3Gb respectively.
+I suspect I will have to delete files after each step up until completing assembly; e.g. delete after aligning, and assembly.
+I will make sure I will have a clear + coherent directory tree and naming scheme for all steps and files.

 [more to fill out]

 | Software | Analysis |